arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 /boot/devicetree/overlays.txt
 ```

-After making the desired changes, it is necessary to save and reboot the system to apply desired changes.
+After making the desired changes, it is necessary to save the changes and reboot the system to apply them.

 On the other hand, in builds that prioritize security, the *fw_setenv tool* accessible in user space must be used to apply the corresponding changes to the U-boot settings as follows: